Spectral Triadic Decompositions of Real-World Networks: Wrapping up

 We prepare the following data structure that maintains information about the current subgraph $H$.
 We initially set $H = G$.
 We will maintain all lists as hash tables so that elementary operations on them (insert, delete, find) can be done in $O(1)$ time.

-\begin{asparaitem} \item A list of all triangles in $T(H)$ indexed by edges.
-Given an edge $e$, we can access a list of triangles in $T(H)$ containing $e$. \item A list of $\wgt(T_H(e))$ values for all edges $e \in E(H)$. \item A list $U$ of all (unclean) edges such that $\wgt(T_H(e)) < \stch \wgt(e)$. \item A min priority queue $Q$ storing all vertices in $V(H)$ keyed by degree $d_v$.
-We will assume pointers from $v$ to the corresponding node in $Q$. \end{asparaitem}
+\begin{compactenum} \item A list of all triangles in $T_H$ indexed by edges.
+Given an edge $e$, we can access a list of triangles in $T_H$ containing $e$. \item A list of $\wgt(T_H(e))$ values for all edges $e \in E_H$. \item A list $U$ of all (unclean) edges such that $\wgt(T_H(e)) < \stch \wgt(e)$. \item A min priority queue $Q$ storing all vertices in $V_H$ keyed by degree $d_v$.
+We will assume pointers from $v$ to the corresponding node in $Q$. \end{compactenum}

 These data structures can be initialized by enumerating all triangles, indexing them, and preparing all the lists.
 This can be done in $O(R)$ time.